 Directors, Chief Executive Officers, Chief Operating Officers, Presidents, Senior Credit Officers, Senior Loan Officers, Commercial Lenders, Retail Lenders, Branch Managers, Loan Review Personnel, and Credit Administration Personnel.

 Jeffery W. Johnson started his career with SunTrust Bank in Atlanta as a Management Trainee and progressed to Vice President and Senior Lender of SouthTrust Bank and Senior Vice President and Commercial Banking Division Manager for Citizens Trust Bank of Atlanta.

 Mr. Johnson earned a B.A.
-Degree in Accounting from Morehouse College in Atlanta; a MBA in Finance from John Carroll University in University Heights, Ohio; Banking diploma from Prochnow School of Banking at the University of Wisconsin and a Graduate Certificate in Bank Management from the Wharton School of Business at the University of Pennsylvania.
+Degree in Accounting from Morehouse College in Atlanta; an MBA in Finance from John Carroll University in University Heights, Ohio; Banking diploma from Prochnow School of Banking at the University of Wisconsin, and a Graduate Certificate in Bank Management from the Wharton School of Business at the University of Pennsylvania.